smashtestio/smashtest/README.md

-# SmashTEST - Test 10x Faster
+# Smashtest - Test 10x Faster

-## What is SmashTEST?
+## What is Smashtest?

-SmashTEST is a language for rapidly describing and deploying test cases.
+Smashtest is a language for rapidly describing and deploying test cases.

 Greatly speed up your automated testing by storing tests in a tree.